Within Close Range: The Checkered Beacon

 Finally ensuring my captors

-There’ll be no need for an ambulance,
+there’ll be no need for an ambulance,

-to lawyer up
+to lawyer up,

-– or even help up –
+or even help me up,

-and hobble away,
+I hobble away,

 bruised and humiliated.